op7ic/Invoke-DomainHasher/README.md

 * For each identified system, create hashlist of either (fast mode) C:\Users\* folders or (full mode) C$ share
 * For each identified system, store results in either .\fast-output or .\full-output depending on selected option
 * For each identified system, compare the lists (CSV) stored in .\fast-output or .\full-output with master set of NIST hashes and single out anything that is not in the NIST hash
-* For every hash not in the NIST dataset check for signature, time of appearance and other binary details, write the result to output.csv file in .\combined-output folder
+* For every hash not in the NIST dataset check for signature, time of appearance and other binary details, write the result to .\combined-output folder.
+* Both known and unknown files are written to .\combined-output folder in CSV and JSON formats

 # Sources of Inspiration
 https://www.nist.gov/itl/ssd/software-quality-group/nsrl-download